Systems- & people-centred water and irrigation

 My main consultancy and advisory experience has been on irrigation.
-Including my four years as a technical officer in Swaziland as well as small desk-studies I might count over 20 different jobs since the mid-eighties.
+Including five years as a technical officer in Swaziland.
 While my CV gives further information, highlights include:

 Belize – in late 2013 and 2014.